why product training is critical to success

 But naturally, seasoned sales professionals see things a little differently.
 And for good reason.

-When a prospect is deciding whether or not to buy, it’s their perception of the overall buying experience that often outweighs price and the product itself.
+When a prospect is deciding whether or not to buy, it’s their perception of the overall buying experience that often outweighs the price and the product itself.
 What customers really care about most is the benefit they get from buying and the return that comes from making the purchase.

-As Roger L. Martin, author and director of the Martin Prosperity Institute, observed in his article for the Harvard Business Review, people are often willing to pay a super-high price premium for vacation properties in Aspen or Park Avenue, buy Hermes bags or other ridiculously expensive luxury fashion items on a whim, or spend in excess of $250K for an ultra-exclusive car brand.
+As Roger L. Martin, author and director of the Martin Prosperity Institute, observed in his article for the Harvard Business Review, people are often willing to pay a super-high price premium for vacation properties in Aspen or Park Avenue, buy Hermes bags or other ultra-expensive luxury fashion items on a whim, or spend in excess of $250K for an ultra-exclusive car brand.

 But why?
 The answer is all about identity.